rajeevkarn/cmem-docker/README.md

 ## usage instructions

-to run eLDS and Virtuoso with docker on your local machine do:
+to run eLDS and Stardog with docker on your local machine do:

 1. run `git clone https://github.com/eccenca/elds-docker.git && cd elds-docker`
 2. login to [artifactory.eccenca.com](https://artifactory.eccenca.com) and download artifact zip files into the `artifacts` folder - see [artifacts/README.md](artifacts/README.md) for details